-DMin modules are considered to be year-long events (with the exception of the in-residence cohort, which are semester-long).
-However, because the University runs on the semester system, registrations are renewed for each of the three semesters in a calendar or academic year.
-Registrations are prepared about four weeks before the start of each semester.
-The semester schedule is...
+DMin modules are considered to be year-long (365-day) events, starting about sixty days prior to an intensive.
+During the four years of coursework, registration is necessary only once each year.
+However, because the University runs on the semester system, registrations for continuation after coursework is finished must be renewed for each of the three semesters in a calendar or academic year.
+Online registration can open about three months before the start of each new semester.

 Spring semester: starts the first week of January

 Summer semester: starts the first week of May

 Fall semester: starts the last full week of August

 You must apply and be accepted to the program before you may register for course modules.
 Manual registration can be done by University personnel for those who fail to register themselves, or for those in new cohort launches, but there will be gaps of time before this is accomplished--it's usually not done until after a semester's drop/add date.
 Access to University services such as Learning Hub may be denied until you are registered.